Skip to main content

 Select the Outlay Return function from the Terminal Cash Management menu.

 The POS shows a list of all current Outlays.
-Select an Outlay from the list and hit OK.
+Select an Outlay from the list and select OK.

 The Outlay is now shown.
 Select Add Expense.